-The strength and macroscopic deformation mode (brittle vs ductile) of rocks is generally related to the porosity and pressure conditions, with occasional considerations of strain rate.
+The strength and deformation mode (brittle vs ductile) of rocks is generally related to the porosity and pressure conditions, with occasional considerations of strain rate.
 At high temperature, molten rocks abide to Maxwell's viscoelasticity and their deformation mode (brittle vs ductile) is generally defined by strain rate or reciprocally, by comparing the relaxation timescale of the material (for a given condition) to the observation timescale - a dimensionless ratio known as the Deborah (De) number.
 Volcanic materials are extremely heterogeneous, with variable concentrations of crystals, glass/ melt and vesicles (of different sizes), and a complete description of the conditions leading to flow or rupture as a function of temperature, stress and strain rate (or timescale of observation) eludes us.
-Here, we examined the conditions which lead to the macroscopic failure for of variably vesicular (0.09-0.35-%), crystal-rich (~ 75 vol.%), pristine and altered, dome rocks (at ambient temperature) and lavas (at 900 °C) from Mt.
+Here, we examined the conditions which lead to failure for variably vesicular (9-35%), crystal-rich (~ 75%), pristine and altered, dome rocks (at ambient temperature) and lavas (at 900 °C) from Mt.
 Unzen Volcano, Japan.
-We found that the strength of the dome rocks decreases with porosity and is commonly independent of strain rate; when comparing pristine and altered rocks, we found that the precipitation of secondary mineral phases in the original pore space alteration caused minor strengthening.
+We found that the strength of the dome rocks decreases with porosity and is commonly independent of strain rate; when comparing pristine and altered rocks, we found that alteration caused minor strengthening.
 The strength of the lavas (at 900 °C) also decreases with porosity.
 Importantly, the results demonstrate that these dome rocks are weaker at ambient temperatures than when heated and deformed at 900 °C (for a given strain rate resulting in brittle behaviour).
 Thermal stressing (by heating and cooling a rock up to 900 °C at a rate of 4 °C min-1, before testing its strength at ambient temperature) was found not to affect the strength of rocks.